Can't find an answer below? Send us an email and we'll get back to you.

 No. Your documents stay on your Mac.
 AI Eddie never stores or transmits your content to our servers.
 When you submit a draft for AI feedback using a cloud provider, it is sent directly to that provider and governed by their privacy policy.
 You control what gets submitted and when.

 For complete privacy, use the Custom provider option with a local model such as Ollama.
-In this configuration, nothing leaves your Mac at all — not even to an AI provider.
+In this configuration, nothing leaves your Mac at all.
+Not even to an AI provider.
 Read our Privacy Policy.

 Open Settings with ⌘, and scroll to the Accessibility section at the bottom.
 Use the +/− stepper next to Editor Text Size to choose any size from 12pt to 28pt.
 A live preview line shows exactly how your text will look before you commit.
-The setting applies only to the draft editor — all other text in the app follows the system font size.
+The setting applies only to the draft editor; all other text in the app follows the system font size.
 Your choice is saved automatically and persists across launches.

 Yes.
-When Reduce Motion is turned on, Eddie replaces all sliding and expanding animations with simple fades — including advisory session expand/collapse, the "Session saved" indicator, category headers in the Community Advisor Exchange, and row-selection animations.
+When Reduce Motion is turned on, Eddie replaces all sliding and expanding animations with simple fades, including advisory session expand/collapse, the "Session saved" indicator, category headers in the Community Advisor Exchange, and row-selection animations.
 To enable it: System Settings → Accessibility → Motion → Reduce motion.
 The change takes effect immediately with no need to restart Eddie.

 Yes.
 With Keyboard Navigation enabled in System Settings → Keyboard, all interactive controls are reachable by Tab.
 Tag filter pills in the Community Advisor Exchange each take a single Tab press and toggle with Space.
 The star rating control accepts Tab focus and responds to arrow keys (up/right to increment, down/left to decrement) as well as number keys 1–5 to set a rating directly.
 Focused controls display an accent-color focus ring.
 To enable keyboard navigation: System Settings → Keyboard → Keyboard Navigation.

 Yes.
-Eddie adapts automatically to macOS light and dark appearance — no setting required.
+Eddie adapts automatically to macOS light and dark appearance.
+No setting required.
 All interface colors are system-adaptive, so switching appearance in System Settings → Appearance takes effect immediately.
 Eddie does not override or lock the system appearance.

 Yes.
 Eddie provides structural VoiceOver support throughout the app.

 In the Community Advisor Exchange, advisor rows announce the author and community rating as a single combined label.
 Category headers announce their expanded or collapsed state and respond to VO+Space to toggle.
-The star rating control is fully adjustable: navigate to it, then press VO+Up Arrow to increment and VO+Down Arrow to decrement — each step is announced.
+The star rating control is fully adjustable: navigate to it, then press VO+Up Arrow to increment and VO+Down Arrow to decrement; each step is announced.
 You can also Tab to the stars and use arrow keys or number keys 1–5.

-Within advisory session cards, the five section headings — Overall Impression, Strengths, Concerns, Suggestions, and Questions — are exposed as navigable headings.
+Within advisory session cards, the five section headings (Overall Impression, Strengths, Concerns, Suggestions, and Questions) are exposed as navigable headings.
 Open the VoiceOver Item Chooser with VO+U, arrow to Headings, and jump between sections across all advisor cards.

 To enable VoiceOver: press ⌘F5, or open System Settings → Accessibility → VoiceOver → Enable VoiceOver.
 VoiceOver modifier = Ctrl+Option (VO).

 Yes.
 All buttons and interactive controls in Eddie have accessibility labels that Voice Control recognises.
-You can say "click [label]" to activate any control — for example: "click Run Advisory Session", "click Invoke Editor-in-Chief", "click Refresh Advisors", or "click Increase Editor Text Size".
+You can say "click [label]" to activate any control.
+For example: "click Run Advisory Session", "click Invoke Editor-in-Chief", "click Refresh Advisors", or "click Increase Editor Text Size".

-If a control name isn't obvious, say "show numbers" — Voice Control overlays a number on every interactive element and you can say "click 3" (or the relevant number) to activate it.
+If a control name isn't obvious, say "show numbers".
+Voice Control overlays a number on every interactive element and you can say "click 3" (or the relevant number) to activate it.

 Note: when a text field has keyboard focus, Voice Control is in dictation mode and will type what you say.
 Click or Tab away from the text field first to issue navigation commands.